maxdoom-com/aorm/README.md

-# aorm -- another orm
+# aorm -- The configuration agnostic ORM

 ## Description
 This is an super lightweight orm for python.
-It supports oursql and sqlite3 as database drivers.
+It supports at the moment oursql and sqlite3 as database drivers.

+You might take a look at my development plans on <a href="http://maxdoom.com/2016/01/13/aorm-dev-status/" target="_blank">my kanban board</a>.

 ## License
 BSD (2-clause)